Auckland DHB Community Services (Adult)

 You will be seen in your own home or at a clinic at the Greenlane Clinical Centre.

-First assessment appointments may take up to an hour and follow-up appointments will generally be less than 30 minutes.
+First assessment appointments may take up to an hour and follow-up appointments will generally be around 30 minutes.
 You are encouraged to invite carers, family or whanau to be present during sessions with the dietitian.

 - ask questions about your meal patterns, food choices and lifestyle.
 This will include questions about the type and amount of food and drink that you have